2025 Iranian strikes on Al Udeid Air Base

 On 23 June 2025, (Note: The attacks are reported to have occurred at approximately 7:39 p.m.
-AST (i.e. UTC+03:00) on June 23, which corresponds to 16:39 UTC on June 23) Iran launched missiles at Al Udeid Air Base in Qatar, in retaliation for the United States strikes on Iranian nuclear facilities on 22 June as part of the Iran–Israel war.
-The attack, codenamed Operation Glad Tidings of Victory,' (Note: عملیات بشارت فتح) followed a 16 June drone attack by Iran on the US consulate in Erbil, Iraq.
+AST (i.e. UTC+03:00) on June 23, which corresponds to 16:39 UTC on June 23) Iran launched missiles at Al Udeid Air Base in Qatar, in retaliation for the United States strikes on Iranian nuclear facilities on 22 June as part of the Twelve-Day War.
+The attack, codenamed Operation Glad Tidings of Victory,' (Note: عملیات بشارت فتح.) followed a 16 June drone attack by Iran on the US consulate in Erbil, Iraq.
 It was Iran's second attack on a US base, after Operation Martyr Soleimani in 2020.
 Iran warned Qatar and the US hours before the attack, as it had before its response to the assassination of Qasem Soleimani.
 Shortly after, the Taji military base and Imam Ali base in Iraq were both attacked by drones.

 Qatar had closed its airspace before the missiles arrived, and claimed to have intercepted all of them.
 After the attack, the United Arab Emirates, Bahrain, Kuwait, and Iraq also closed their airspaces.
 The attack was met with condemnation throughout some countries.
 Satellite imagery revealed noticeable damage to the white radar dome in the base.

 Background

-In March 2025, US director of national intelligence Tulsi Gabbard testified that the US intelligence community "continues to assess Iran is not building a nuclear weapon and Supreme Leader Khamenei has not authorized a nuclear weapons program".
+In March 2025, US director of national intelligence Tulsi Gabbard testified that the US Intelligence Community "continues to assess Iran is not building a nuclear weapon and Supreme Leader Khamenei has not authorized a nuclear weapons program".
 US intelligence said Iran could develop a bomb in seven months to a year.
 Iranian officials have consistently said their nuclear efforts are for peaceful purposes, not weapons.
 In April 2025, Trump launched negotiations with Iran over its nuclear program, declaring that Tehran had two months to secure a deal.
 On 10 June 2025, United States Central Command (CENTCOM) commander Michael Kurilla said that Iran could produce weapons-grade uranium in a week.
 On 12 June, the last day of Trump's two-month deadline, the IAEA found Iran non-compliant with its nuclear obligations for the first time in 20 years.
 On 13 June 2025, Israel attacked Iran's nuclear facilities and assassinated various military leaders, saying that Iran's nuclear program was a threat.

 On 22 June 2025, the United States Air Force and Navy attacked three nuclear sites in Iran: the Fordow Uranium Enrichment Plant, the Natanz Nuclear Facility, and the Isfahan Nuclear Technology Center.
 These were struck by 14 GBU-57A/B MOP 30,000-pound (14,000 kg) "bunker buster" bombs dropped by Northrop B-2 Spirit stealth bombers; a US submarine also fired Tomahawk missiles.
-Dubbed Operation Midnight Hammer, it was the United States's first offensive military action in the Iran–Israel war.
+Dubbed Operation Midnight Hammer, it was the United States's first offensive military action in the Twelve-Day War.